:quality(82))

 E-commerce and Content Moderation

-Garmentory connects fashion lovers with unique pieces from over 800 independent boutiques worldwide.
-Managing inventory from hundreds of vendors created a throughput bottleneck, with a small contractor team able to moderate only 1,000 products per day.
-Products under $50 couldn't be listed because moderation costs outweighed sales margins.
+Garmentory operates a marketplace connecting independent boutiques with shoppers.
+Managing product listings from hundreds of vendors created a throughput bottleneck: a small contractor team could moderate only 1,000 products per day, and products under $50 couldn't be listed because moderation costs outweighed sales margins.
+Teams evaluating ecommerce process automation face similar constraints when the volume of judgment-heavy decisions outpaces the team reviewing them.

-The company turned to Logic to automate their product catalog moderation by encoding their existing review process in plain language.
-As a result, domain experts could update business rules instantly without engineering bottlenecks.
-Throughput increased from 1,000 products per day to over 5,000 processed in real time, dropping moderation lag from up to 7 days to just 48 seconds.
-The product price floor fell from $50 to $15, unlocking thousands of new products.
+Garmentory turned to Logic to automate product catalog moderation by encoding their existing review process in a spec.
+Throughput jumped from 1,000 products per day to over 5,000 processed in real time.
+Moderation lag dropped from 7 days to 48 seconds, and the error rate fell from 24% to 2%.
+The product price floor dropped from $50 to $15, unlocking thousands of new listings.
+After engineering deployed the initial agent, the merchandising team took over rule updates with every change versioned and testable.

 Public Safety and Document Processing